NASA: Debris From India's Anti-Satellite Test Raised Threat To Space Station

 As NPR's Geoff Brumfiel reported last week, "Experts say the most likely target of Wednesday's test was a satellite launched in January known as Microsat-R. The satellite orbits at between 260 and 282 kilometers (160 and 175 miles) above Earth, making it a relatively low-altitude target."

 "The good thing is, it's low enough in Earth orbit that over time, this will all dissipate," Bridenstine said on Monday.
-Those pieces are expected to burn up as they reenter Earth's atmosphere.
+Those pieces are expected to burn up as they re-enter Earth's atmosphere.

 That outcome stands in stark contrast with a similar test China performed at a relatively high altitude in 2007, which left potentially dangerous bits that are still shooting around in orbit.